J. Alexander (model)

 Alexander Jenkins (born April 12, 1958), known as J. Alexander or Miss J, is an American reality television personality and runway coach best known for his work on America's Next Top Model.
-He travels extensively for the fashion and modeling industries.
-Alexander lives in Paris and New York City.

 Early life

 Alexander was born in the South Bronx, New York City to Julius and Mary Jenkins and cites his mother as the first person to introduce him to fashion.

 As a teenager, he turned to modeling when he met the president of Elite Model Management, Monique Pillard.
 Pillard was so impressed with his look that she signed him to her agency, and he walked for designer Jean Paul Gaultier in New York City.
-Alexander is openly gay.
+Alexander is gay.

 Alexander met Tyra Banks backstage at a runway show, and he began to give Banks walking lessons.
 Banks coined Alexander's title "Queen of the Catwalk".

 Career

 Alexander's career as a runway coach began accidentally; he would coach models backstage and eventually became recognized for his skills as a coach.
 He has been coaching and casting since 1991.
 He rose to prominence in this field when he coached supermodel Naomi Campbell and model Kimora Lee Simmons.
 He has also worked with models Nadja Auermann, Claudia Mason and Julia Stegner.

 After a modeling stint in Tokyo, he eventually decided to settle in Paris and since 1991, has helped with casting and coaching models for well-known designers such as Hervé Léger, Lars Nilsson, Bill Blass, Valentino, John Galliano, Chanel, Alexander McQueen, and Nina Ricci.

+In 1993 he gave an interview on the premier episode of the British television show Eurotrash, talking about his career in as a teacher of runway models in Milan and his life.

 Alexander travels globally for charity events and modeling competitions.
 His expertise is frequently sought after by journalists.